 Custom Food Lab believe that this is a key time to be creating regenerative community spaces.
-We are therefore thrilled to announce the launch of our intergenerational growing project, led by Locavore Community Coordinator Charlene Legg.
-In the pilot stage, this project will see a voluntary working group creating a “food forest” at Brampton Lodge care home and ultimately linking up with students from Martello Primary school and volunteers at the Locavore Garden.
+Whilst based in the Locavore Garden, the Locavore Growing Project will be creating a much wider intergenerational network of growers and growing spaces, working with care homes around Folkestone and Hythe.
+In the pilot stage, we will be creating a “food forest” at Brampton Lodge care home and ultimately linking up with students from Martello Primary school and volunteers at the Locavore Garden.
 Volunteers can ‘buddy up’ with a care home resident, with the aim of reducing isolation and improving mental health.

 Manager of Brampton Lodge care home, Michelle Baker responded enthusiastically to Charlene’s invitation to be involved in the project: ‘I am grateful of anything to help with mental health and had so many plans of getting involved with the local community but the virus put a bit of a halt to this.
 Your email brightened my Friday morning!
 We would absolutely love to be involved, thank you so much for asking’